top of page

 Pictured: A poster by European Parliament Junior Ambassador Oskar Cylo from our Seevic Campus advertising this year's college Election Day held on the 16th and 17th June 2025 at Seevic and Palmer's respectively.

-The actual voting consisted of two parts: the main mock-election ballot and a referendum ballot.
-The mock-election ballot had the five parties listed above and used the First Past The Post system (FPTP, the voting system used in general elections in the UK).
-In this system, the party with the highest number of votes is rewarded with the entire seat (in Westminster during a general election), with opposition parties in the seat receiving no representation at all in Parliament.
-Although the college isn't a seat, we represented this by only having one winner, with that winner being the party that represents the college.
+The actual voting consisted of two parts: the main mock election and a referendum.
+The mock election inlcuded the five parties listed above and used the First Past the Post system (FPTP, the voting system used in general elections in the UK).
+In this system, the party with the highest number of votes in a constituency is rewarded with the seat in Parliament, while parties that receive fewer votes in the constituency receive no representation at all in Parliament.

-In addition, there was a second ballot that was produced with a referendum question on it.
-The question was "Should the United Kingdom rejoin the European Union?", with two options available for voters, "Yes, we should rejoin the European Union" and "No, we should not rejoin the European Union".
+In addition, there was a referendum question on it on the question "Should the United Kingdom rejoin the European Union?", with two options available for voters, "Yes, we should rejoin the European Union" and "No, we should not rejoin the European Union".

 A person hands out flyers to two students in a hallway.
 Background includes posters with texts "MAKE YOUR VOICE HEARD" and "VOTE".